A21z/node-cd/README.md

 node-cd is a simple node.js app handling Github's and Bitbucket's post-receive hooks.
 It can execute any script you want on your server: deployment, testing, etc.

-Forked from https://github.com/A21z/node-cd to include Contentful, as well as to update the codes for Bitbucket
+Forked from https://github.com/A21z/node-cd to include Contentful, as well as to update the endpoint for Bitbucket

 ## Installation